NellieMK65/movies-backend/README.md

 1. Install the required packages with `pipenv install sqlalchemy alembic "fastapi[standard]"`
 2. Active the virtual environment with `pipenv shell`
-3. Initialize migrations with the command `alembic init migrations`
+3. Initialize migrations with the command `alembic init migrations`.
+We only run this command once
+4. Update the alembic.ini file and set sqlalchemy.url to whatever the database should be i.e `sqlite:///movies.db`